 See the following for more Retirement Date Fund information:

 These funds invest in short-term securities (financial instruments or obligations) that are high quality and can be sold quickly with little loss of value.
 Because of these investments, the funds have limited risk of declining in value.
-However, over the long term, money market investment returns have been modest, basically keeping pace with inflation.
+However, over the long term, money market investment returns have been modest and may not keep pace with inflation.
 Money market funds are not FDIC insured or guaranteed.

 These funds invest in a diversified array of assets that may help offset inflationary pressures.
 These assets include but are not limited to U.S. Treasury inflation-linked securities, commodities, real estate investment trusts, gold and other securities.
 The funds seek long term real (net of inflation) returns to preserve the future purchasing power of accumulated assets.
 You could lose money over short or long periods by investing in this fund and returns may not keep pace with inflation.